golioth/golioth-openthread-demo/README.rst

 This repository contains the firmware source code and `pre-built release firmware images <releases_>`_ for the Golioth OpenThread Demo.

-The full project details are available on the `Golioth Thread Demo Project Page`_.
+The full project details are available on the `Golioth Thread Demo Project Page`_, including follow-along guides for building the Reference Design yourself using widely available off-the-shelf development boards.

+We call this **Follow-Along Hardware**, and we think it's one of the quickest and easiest ways to get started building an IoT proof-of-concept with Golioth.
+In the follow-along guides, you will learn how to assemble the hardware, flash a pre-built firmware image onto the device, and connect to the Golioth cloud in minutes.

+Once you have completed a follow-along guide for one of our supported hardware platforms, the instructions below will walk you through how to build and configure the firmware yourself.

 Requirements
 ************

-- Golioth device PSK credentials
+* Golioth device PSK credentials
-- A running Thread Border Router with NAT64 translation (we will be using the commercially available off-the-shelf `GL-S200 Thread Border Router`_)
+* A running Thread Border Router with NAT64 translation (we will be using the commercially available off-the-shelf `GL-S200 Thread Border Router`_)
-- Thread Network Name and Network Key
+* Thread Network Name and Network Key

 .. pull-quote::
    [!IMPORTANT]